-I holds a bachelor’s degree in Italian Studies (language, literature & history) with a minor in Food Studies from the University of Washington in Seattle, a food & wine pairing certificate from the Northwest Wine Academy in Seattle, award in Wine & Spirits from WSET London and am currently pursuing sommelier certification from FISAR in Florence.
+I holds a bachelor’s degree in Italian Studies (language, literature & history) with a minor in Food Studies from the University of Washington in Seattle, completed coursework towards food & wine pairing certification from the Northwest Wine Academy in Seattle, Level -2 Award in Wine & Spirits from WSET London and Italian sommelier certificate qualified by FISAR in Florence.
 Basically, I’m a certified Italian-speaking wino!

 During my academic career, I studied abroad in Rome on 2 separate occasions, once on a food-specific academic program titled: “The Anthropology and Geopolitics of Food” where we surveyed world food production and consumption, starting with the food culture of Rome.
 I WWOOF’ed (workstay) on an organic farm in Puglia to learn about self-sustaining agriculture.

 In Seattle, I was involved in the food community via giving tours at the Pike Place Market to volunteering on urban farms in under-served communities (Seattle Tilth, Cascade Harvest Coalition, etc).
 I originally wanted to work in food policy or in community food non-profits, but after a stint as a Food Policy intern at the Washington Health Foundation, I realized the food battle needed to start with our forks and to learn where we should be putting them.
 Italy, to me, is a prime example of what an ideal food culture should look like and I do my best to promote that (in a fun and non-judgmental environment) through my carefully crafted food tours.